ufal/whisper_streaming/README.md

 arecord -f S16_LE -c1 -r 16000 -t raw -D default | nc localhost 43001
 ```

-- arecord is an example program that sends audio from a sound device, in raw audio format -- 16000 sampling rate, mono channel, S16\_LE -- signed 16-bit integer low endian
+- arecord sends realtime audio from a sound device, in raw audio format -- 16000 sampling rate, mono channel, S16\_LE -- signed 16-bit integer low endian. (use the alternative to arecord that works for you)

-- nc is netcat, server host and port are e.g. localhost 430001
+- nc is netcat with server's host and port

 ## Background